Sam Beckett: Finale

 As stated above, in the final episode of the show Sam learned from a bartender named Al (played by Bruce McGill, who also appeared in the first episode as a different character) that Sam was in control of his leaps and could have returned home whenever he wanted.
 The bartender reminded Sam that he created Project Quantum Leap to help the world, and that in each leap he changed people and events for the better.
 Although Sam wanted to go home, he instead chose to return and inform Beth that Al was still alive.
-The final caption of the show tells the audience that, in the end, Sam never returned home; with the title card at the end somewhat unceremoniously announcing it, and also with his last name misspelled: "Dr. Sam Becket never returned home."
+The final caption of the show tells the audience that, in the end, Sam never returned home; with the title card at the end somewhat unceremoniously announcing it, and also with his last name misspelled: "Dr. Sam Becket [sic] never returned home."
+Several episodes of the 2022 revival confirm that Sam is lost in time, though the Project was restarted by Herbert "Magic" Williams, one of Sam's previous leapees, with the hopes of eventually bringing Sam home.